Last Updated: September 11, 2025

 United States of America

-Rue McClanahan was an American actress and comedian who had a net worth of $5 million.
-Rue McClanahan best known for her roles on the television sitcoms "Maude," "Mama's Family," and "The Golden Girls."
-For her work on the latter show, she won an Emmy Award in 1987.
+Rue McClanahan was an American actress and comedian who had a net worth of $5 million at the time of her death in 2010.
+Rue McClanahan was best known for her roles on the television sitcoms "Maude," "Mama's Family," and "The Golden Girls."
 Among her other credits, McClanahan appeared in numerous television films, including "Rainbow," "Picnic," "After the Shock," "Nunsense," and "A Saintly Switch."

 Early Life and Education

-Rue McClanahan was born as Eddi-Rue McClanahan on February 21, 1934 in Healdton, Oklahoma to building contractor William and beautician Dreda.
-She was of Irish and Native American Choctaw heritage, and was raised Methodist in Ardmore, Oklahoma.
+Rue McClanahan was born Eddi-Rue McClanahan on February 21, 1934, in Healdton, Oklahoma.
+She was the daughter of building contractor William and beautician Dreda.
+Rue was of Irish and Native American Choctaw heritage and was raised Methodist in Ardmore, Oklahoma.
 There, McClanahan went to Ardmore High School, where she performed in school plays.
 She went on to attend the University of Tulsa as a theatre and German major.
-McClanahan graduated cum laude with her bachelor's degree.
+Rue graduated cum laude with a bachelor's degree.

 Career Beginnings on Stage